Starter Kits

 - Demo App selected: the demo owns its generated frontend, so normal starter kit selection is cleared.

-The current first-party starter kit is:
+The first-party starter kit choices are:

 Generated Ownership